 4.4.
 Use of Webfonts

 For the consistent presentation of fonts on our website we use so-called web fonts, which are provided by Monotype GmbH, Spichernstraße 2, 10777 Berlin, Germany.
+The data processing that takes place through the use of Google Web Fonts is based on our legitimate interest (Art.
+6 para.
+1 letter a DPRO) in being able to offer a fully functional website.

 If your browser does not support web fonts, a default font will be used by your computer.